ver228/tierpsy-tracker/docs/software_explanation.md

 ### TRAJ_CREATE

 We identify possible particles.
 The approach we follow is to divide the image in regions of non-zero connected pixels.
 For each candidate region we calculate a simple threshold and create binary mask.
 Then we calculate the centroid, area and bounding box of each connected-element in the binary mask.
 If the connected-element features are within the user defined ranges it is kept to create the trajectories.
-This information ins stored in the `/plate_worms`_ table.
+This information ins stored in the [plate_worms](#plate_worms) table.

 ### TRAJ_JOIN